Twins vs. Rockies Player Props Betting Odds

-Player prop bet odds for Max Kepler, Ryan McMahon and others are available when the Minnesota Twins visit the Colorado Rockies at Coors Field on Friday (first pitch at 8:10 PM ET).
+Bookmakers have set player props for Max Kepler, Ryan McMahon and others when the Minnesota Twins visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!